lixoten/demo-simple-navigation-app-android-kotlin-compose/README.md

 - Home Screen to a List Screen.
 Nothing passed. simple route
 - List Screen to Detail screen.
 We pass an Integer in the route
 - Detail Screen to Forth Screen.
 We pass a the inputted string in the route
 - Forth Screen back to Home Screen.
 We popStack with false

+We are not using the enum class.
-We are not using the enum or sealed class for ScreenDestinations In each screen we have a XxxxScreenDestination object defined on top of screen class
+We are not using XxxxScreenDestination object defined on top of screen class
+- logic for this in each screen file is commented out We are using a sealed class for ScreenDestinations called Screens.

 <p style=float:left">
   <img src="screenshot_01.png" width="250" />